stefanocoretta/phd-project/papers/2018-jasa/cemetery.md

 This considered, I think the aspiration effect is indeed compatible with a compensatory temporal adjustment account.
 Such claim will need to be verified in future work.

+## The present study

+While the data from the present study does not find an effect of consonant voicing on word duration as in @slis1969, a problem of that account is that they don't discuss the internal structure of the word.

+corresponds to a more elegant view, which is in turn compatible with current theories of gestural timing (which fits with current views on gestural timing [add references to C-centre]).